arXiv/accessibility2024/source/presenter-guidelines.md

 # Guidelines for presenters

 ![Logo for the arXiv forum](../../assets/arxiv-forum-logo-full-2024.svg){.mkd-img-right .mkd-spacing alt='logo for the arXiv forum' role="presentation"}
-Dear Presenters, we are excited to collaborate with you on arXiv Accessibility Forum for 2024!
-To help you better understand the format and goals of the Forum as well as prepare for your presentation, we hope this page is helpful.
+Dear Presenters, we are excited to collaborate with you on the arXiv Accessibility Forum for 2024!
+We hope this page helps answer your questions about preparation and presenting.

+## Forum schedule
+This year, instead of one large event we will sprinkle events out across the first two weeks in September.
+This will allow us to choose dates and times that work with your time zone and other commitments.
+It will also take the time pressure off of each individual event so we won't feel rushed.

 ## Presentation structure
-Each presentation will consist of a pre-recorded 10-20 minute introductory video, followed by a 40-minute live discussion and Q&A session.
-We can go over 10 minutes if we need to.
+Each presentation will consist of two parts:

+1. A pre-recorded 10-20 minute introductory video
+1. Followed by a live discussion and Q&A session.

-We hope this format will make the events more relaxing (even fun!) for our presenters.
-It is challenging to pull off a live demo if the content is to deep dive on a technology.
-By pre-recording them, we can ensure that mistakes and setup time get edited out and that we can share a concise and accurate edited video of what you want to present.
+We hope this format will make the events stress-free and enjoyable for all presenters.
+It is challenging to pull off a live demo and by pre-recording we can take our time, make mistakes, and edit them out.

-Pre-recording will also allow us to share content in advance, one of the most requested accessibility-friendly features from last year's feedback.
-In this way, we hope to expand access and participation in the Q&A sessions.
+Pre-recording will also allow us to share content in advance.
+This is the most requested accessibility accommodation from last year's feedback.
+It helps to expand access and results in more informed participation in the Q&A sessions.

 ## Honing your topic
-We may have already suggested a direction during email exchanges or brainstorm meetings.
+We may have already discussed a direction during email exchanges or brainstorm meetings.
 As a general guideline, topics should meet as many of these goals as possible:

 - Highlight an effort to make the sciences more accessible.
 - Elevate the voices of scientists with disabilities.